jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Configuration-and-settings.md

 If you select another Ayanamsha, the setting for Type of zodiac will automatically change into *sidereal*.

 **Ayanamsha**.
 Select one of the available Ayanamshas.
-In the paragraph *Appendix: Ayanamshas* you will find a brief explanation of the different possibilities.
+In the paragraph *Appendix: Ayanamshas*, you will find a brief explanation of the distinct possibilities.
 See also the remarks at the point above: *Type of zodiac*.

 **Observer position**.
 The standard approach is *topocentric*, so Enigma takes parallax into account.